-Even though it is 28 years ago, I can remember the exact spot in the Level 5 gallery at the Waikato Museum that we hung Colin McCahon’s Urewera Triptych for the exhibition Te Mihaia Hou: Maungapohatu and the prophet Rua Kenana in 1991.
+Even though it is 28 years ago, I can remember the exact spot in the Level 5 gallery at the Waikato Museum that we hung Colin McCahon’s Urewera triptych for the exhibition Te Mihaia Hou: Maungapōhatu and the prophet Rua Kēnana in 1991.
 McCahon himself had died only four years previously, and the work itself was just sixteen years old, but already he seemed like the Old Master of New Zealand painting.
 His smoky breath still clung to

-We made it the hero of the back wall, the art work that pulled you in to the exhibition with its command of the space, visible from the bottom of the stairs before you even entered the gallery.
+We made it the hero of the back wall, the artwork that pulled you into the exhibition with its command of the space, visible from the bottom of the stairs before you even entered the gallery.
 It had some competition for visual dominance with a one-third scale model of Rua’s council house Hiona in the centre of the room.

-Although it is not as notorious as the Urewera Mural (for which it was “A Painted Drawing”), I find the Urewera Triptych the easier work to conjure in my memory.
+Although it is not as notorious as the Urewera mural (for which it was ‘A Painted Drawing’), I find the Urewera triptych the easier work to conjure in my memory.
 For me, McCahon is acting as a translator, conveying his understanding of how Māori had been wronged in the Urewera to a Pākēha art world, in preparation for making his final painting.
 Presumptuous, perhaps even wrong-headed, but well-intentioned, and full of feeling.

-I’m painting on black so I can do the romantic thing in white & bring 'the one without a name' into the picture … I think it’s Tane-Atua … But it’s to the God of Trees: he needs some help as the pine trees come in: I feel they belong to a very different religion.
+I’m painting on black so I can do the romantic thing in white & bring “the one without a name” into the picture … I think it’s Tane-Atua … But it’s to the God of Trees: he needs some help as the pine trees come in: I feel they belong to a very different religion.
 So even if I have to start again I now know what it is about … Tane in the middle, the Tuhoe People on the left & Rua & Te Kooti on the right—and the Tuhoe who continue.1

-My Tūhoe colleagues at the University of Waikato, Hirini Melbourne (1949–2003) and Wharehuia Milroy (1937-2013), facilitated a trip in May 1990 into the Urewera to moot the idea of an exhibition about Rua.
-Just two years earlier, Wharehuia had brought the WAI 36 Tūhoe lands claim to the Waitangi Tribunal on behalf of Ngai Tūhoe.
+My Tūhoe colleagues at the University of Waikato, Hirini Melbourne (1949–2003) and Wharehuia Milroy (1937–2019), facilitated a trip in May 1990 into the Urewera to moot the idea of an exhibition about Rua.
+Just two years earlier, Wharehuia had brought the WAI 36 Tūhoe lands claim to the Waitangi Tribunal on behalf of Ngāi Tūhoe.
 This was eventually settled as part of the Tūhoe Claims Settlement Act 2014.
 In May 1990, Wharehuia took me in to visit Pei Atawa, the Tūhoe Trust Board Chair at Ruatāhuna, to talk about how the exhibition could help instigate a movement to get Rua Kēnana a statutory pardon.

 We made a second trip to stay at Maungapōhatu on 10 November 1990, taking the museum photographer David Cook with us.
 Hirini Melbourne who was researching taonga puoro at the time, brought many musical instruments along with him, which he played inside the wharenui late into the night, illuminated by a kerosene lamp and a candle.
 I remember the eerie sound of the pūrerehua as it spun on the end of its cord.
 David Cook left his camera outside the meeting house for a 4 ½ hour exposure (10.30 p.m to 3.00 a.m.) using a wide-angle lens, capturing the earth’s movement as circular tracks left by the stars and planets.
-We used this image on the poster for the exhibition because its blue and the yellow colours linked to the colours used by Rua’s community, and the circular paths of the stars traced the shape of Hiona as well as suggesting that Rua was attempting to establish an independent axis around which his own community could revolve.
-It was a cold night, but in the morning it was warm and sunny, and we walked out the “six foot track” from Maungapōhatu towards Tawhana.
+We used this image on the poster for the exhibition because its blue and yellow colours linked to the colours used by Rua’s community, and the circular paths of the stars traced the shape of Hiona as well as suggesting that Rua was attempting to establish an independent axis around which his own community could revolve.
+It was a cold night, but in the morning it was warm and sunny, and we walked out the ‘six foot track’ from Maungapōhatu towards Tawhana.

-Shortly before Christmas in 2019, more than 200 people, including Māori King Tūheitia, assembled to witness the Rua Kēnana Pardon Bill get signed into law at Maungapōhatu marae by Governor-General Dame Patsy Reddy.
+Shortly before Christmas in 2019, more than 200 people, including Māori King Tūheitia, assembled to witness the Rua Kēnana Pardon Bill being signed into law at Maungapōhatu marae by Governor-General Dame Patsy Reddy.
 Rua Kēnana is only the sixth person in New Zealand to receive a statutory pardon, and it was the first time in history that an apology has been signed into law on the original site of the wrongdoing.
-Not only was this an acknowledgement that he had been unlawfully arrested and imprisoned causing lasting pain and disadvantage, but it was also a declaration to restore his mana and that of his descendants.
-103 years after his arrest, 44 years after McCahon painted the Urewera Triptych, and 28 years after the Te Mihaia Hou exhibition, justice had finally been served.
+Not only was this an acknowledgement that he had been unlawfully arrested and imprisoned, causing lasting pain and disadvantage, but it was also a declaration to restore his mana and that of his descendants.
+103 years after his arrest, 44 years after McCahon painted the Urewera triptych, and 28 years after the Te Mihaia Hou exhibition, justice had finally been served.

 Colin McCahon to Ron O'Reilly, December 1974, qouted in Simpson.